-HPR114 Volleyball, R & F 1 cr. hr.
+Volleyball, R & F

 This course will teach the fundamentals involved in coaching and playing volleyball with special emphasis given to rules and policies.
-(Formerly PED114)

-HPR116 Bowling, R & F 1 cr. hr.
+Bowling, R & F

 This course will teach the basic rules, strategy, and scoring for the game of bowling.
 Each student will be given ample time to play and implement the techniques to be able to use this activity for a lifetime activity.
-(Formerly PED116)

-HPR 117 Golf, R & F 1 cr. hr.
+HPR 117 Golf, R & F